by Luke Wayne

 The other books of the New Testament affirm many of these details and add many more.
 2 Peter 1:16-18, for example, recounts the grand experience of Jesus' transfiguration on the mount.
 Hebrews 2:3-4 speaks of His preaching and miracles.
 Anyone who reads the gospels and then reads the book of James can see that it contains plain references to Jesus' teachings throughout.
 The New Testament, which is actually 27 separate historical documents only later collected into one volume, is a profound, detailed, and very early testimony of Jesus' life and His precise teachings.
 The wealth of information is truly remarkable, and it was all written within mere decades of Jesus' death.

 As if this were not enough, the life and death of Jesus are also reported by several early non-biblical writers as well.
 The pagan historian, Tacitus, and the Jewish historian, Josephus, give brief accounts of Jesus, particularly referencing His death by crucifixion under Pontius Pilate and His founding of the Christian movement.
-Both were written in the same century that Jesus lived.
+Both were written less than a century after Jesus lived.
 Quotes from Jesus' exact words and details from His life and death are also referenced in the Epistle of 1 Clement, an early Christian document written around 90 AD.
 Even if one does not personally trust all of the sources listed here, it is simply absurd to claim that Jesus did not exist or that there is not a great deal we can know about His life and teachings.
-The sources are simply too numerous and diverse and yet agree on too much for such a claim to hold any water.
+The sources are too numerous and diverse and yet agree on too much for such a claim to hold any water.

 The Primary Sources: Buddha